Bioconductor/BBS/Doc/Prepare-Ubuntu-20.04-HOWTO.md

 Do NOT run `make install`!

-Run a script to fix compilation flags by modifying `R/etc/Makeconf`.
-It's very important to run this from the `~/bbs-3.13-bioc/R/etc/` directory and not one level up.
-Both locations have Makefiles.
+Run the `R-fix-flags.sh` script to modify the compiler flags that will be used during package compilation.
+The script will modify `R/etc/Makeconf`.
+It's important to run this from the `~/bbs-3.13-bioc/R/etc/` directory and not one level up.
+Both locations contain `Makeconf` files but we only want to modify the `Makeconf` file located in `~/bbs-3.13-bioc/R/etc/`:

     cd etc/
     ~/BBS/utils/R-fix-flags.sh

-This sets the C/C++/Fortran additional compilation flags to be used during the builds, e.g., `-Wall`, which will show useful additional warnings.
-These warnings will be included in the build report.
+The script adds the `-Wall` flag to the compilation commands that will be used to compile package native code (i.e. C/C++/Fortran code).
+The flag tells the compiler to display additional warnings that can help package maintainers find potential problems in their code.
+These warnings will be included in the HTML report that gets generated at the end of the builds.

 #### Basic testing